DCS-training/Text-Analysis-and-the-Humanities/README.md

 7. You can edit code blocks yourself and run them to see the results of your changes

 ## Data
-The data in here has been collected from the Scottish Statistical Accounts Data https://collectionsmanager.is.ed.ac.uk/handle/10683/119269 and the National Records of Scotland https://www.nrscotland.gov.uk/statistics-and-data/geography/our-products/other-national-records-of-scotland-nrs-geographies-datasets/historic-civil-parishes-pre-1891
+The data in here has been collected from the Scottish Statistical Accounts Data https://collectionsmanager.is.ed.ac.uk/handle/10683/119269 and the National Records of Scotland https://www.nrscotland.gov.uk/statistics-and-data/geography/our-products/other-national-records-of-scotland-nrs-geographies-datasets/historic-civil-parishes-pre-1891.

+The Statistical Accounts of Scotland are a series of documentary publications, related in subject matter though published at different times, covering life in Scotland in the 18th and 19th.

+The Old (or First) Statistical Account of Scotland was published between 1791 and 1799 by Sir John Sinclair of Ulbster.
+The New (or Second) Statistical Account of Scotland published under the auspices of the General Assembly of the Church of Scotland between 1834 and 1845.
+These first two Statistical Accounts of Scotland are unique records of life during the agricultural and industrial revolutions in Europe.

+### Data Structure
+The original publication has been scanned and OCRed and each single record has been collected in a .txt file.
+The name of each file contain information about the document itself.
+For example StAS.2.15.91.P.Orkney.Cross_and_Burness

+- StAs.2.15.91 -> Second Statistical Account
+- P -> Parish (Contain information from the Parish)

+- Orkney -> Area of interest (Scotland has been divided in 33 Areas)

+- Cross_and_Burness -> Parish

+We are going to see how to use this to extract information about all our text later but the first thing we need to do is to create a single dataframe (table) that will contain all the texts otherwise it will be very difficult to manage the data.

 ## Licence of the material
 All the material collected here is covered by a CC-BY-NC 4.0 License